Prototron77/Final-Fight-Enhanced/README.md

 # Final-Fight-Enhanced
-Homebrew conversion of Capcom's beat 'em up to the Commodore Amiga
+Potential homebrew conversion of Capcom's beat 'em up to the Commodore Amiga